quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part13_Summary.md

 ---

-#### Performance of \( n \)-step TD Methods
+#### Performance of $n$-step TD Methods
-Background context: The performance of different \( n \)-step methods is evaluated based on their ability to predict the true state values after a series of episodes and trials.
-The example uses a random walk with 19 states and shows how varying \( n \) affects the learning process.
+Background context: The performance of different $n $-step methods is evaluated based on their ability to predict the true state values after a series of episodes and trials.
+The example uses a random walk with 19 states and shows how varying $ n$ affects the learning process.

 :p Why did the performance measure use the square-root of the average squared error?
 ??x